linkret/CrosseyCircley/README.md

 # CrosseyCircley
-Browser-based implementation of Tic-tac-toe, made with on Node.js/Express/EJS
+Browser-based implementation of Tic-tac-toe, made with Node.js/Express/EJS

 Some pictures: